rochars/byte-data/README.md

  * @param {!Uint8Array|!Array<!number>} buffer A byte buffer.
  * @param {number=} index The index to read.
  * @param {?number=} len The number of bytes to read.
+ *    If len is undefined will read until the end of the buffer.
  * @return {string}
  */
 export function unpackString(buffer, index=0, len=null) {}